Audit Committee Purposes:

 - Perform any other activities related to this Charter as requested by the Board.

-AgriBank will provide appropriate funding as required by the Committee for payment of service fees to the independent auditor, independent counsel, or other advisors.
+AgriBank will provide appropriate funding as required by the Committee for payment of service fees to the external auditor, independent counsel, or other advisors to the Committee.
 A two-thirds majority vote of the full Board is required to override the Committee's decision to utilize such resources.

 The Committee also has the authority to access and utilize a range of resources including, but not limited to: